strmlineapp-ux/agileflow/docs/design-system.md

   - The input field appears with a transparent background and no borders or box-shadow, to maintain a minimal, "inline text" look.
 - **Behavior:**
   - The input field **must** automatically gain focus as soon as its parent popover or container becomes visible.
 This is achieved using a `useEffect` hook that triggers `searchInputRef.current?.focus()` after a short `setTimeout` (e.g., 100ms) to ensure the element is rendered and ready.
 - **Application:** Used for filtering lists of icons, users, or other filterable content within popovers and other compact spaces.
+This pattern is also used in the "Manage Associated Tabs" popover on the Pages Management tab.

 ---